-- Carpal tunnel syndrome - cramp of the hand or forearm caused by repetitive movement of the hand, arm or fingers - Occupational dermatitis, e.g from work involving strong acids or alkalis, including domestic bleach - Hand arm vibration syndrome - Occupational asthma e.g from wood dust and soldering using rosin flux - Tendonitis or tenosynovitis of the hand or forearm - Any occupational cancer - Any disease attributed to an occupational exposure to a biological agent.
+- Carpal tunnel syndrome - Sever cramp of the hand or forearm - Occupational dermatitis, e.g from work involving strong acids or alkalis, including domestic bleach - Hand arm vibration syndrome - Occupational asthma e.g from wood dust and soldering using rosin flux - Tendonitis or tenosynovitis of the hand or forearm - Any occupational cancer - Any disease attributed to an occupational exposure to a biological agent.

 The Bursar keeps records of any accidents reported under RIDDOR.
-The form for reporting any of the above diseases is MSF 4159.